 A properly set neck relief will allow you to get as close to the frets as possible without creating buzz as you play.
 If you find that your strings are high, use the method we spoke of above with a tool to help measure the gap.

 Once you find the correct adjustment, try getting a bit closer.
-If you find that your strings buzz when you play, then back it off.
+If you find that your strings buzz when you play, or choke out when you bend, then back it off.
 If they do not, then you know a lower action is possible.

 If In Doubt Consult a Tech